TrellixVulnTeam/swahilipython_SCMU/Doc/library/traceback.rst

 .. function:: print_stack(f=None, limit=None, file=None)

-   Print up to *limit* stack trace entries (starting from the invocation point) if *limit* is positive.
+   Print up to *limit* stack trace entries (starting kutoka the invocation point) if *limit* is positive.
 Otherwise, print the last ``abs(limit)`` entries.
 If *limit* is omitted or ``None``, all entries are printed.
    The optional *f* argument can be used to specify an alternate stack frame